Mahlon Pitney: Early life and education

+Pitney was born on February 5, 1858, in Morristown, New Jersey.
 The American Pitney family dates back to 1720 when two Scots—Johnathan and James Pitney—settled the Pitney farm in Mendham Township, New Jersey.
 James's son, Mahlon Pitney, fought in the American Revolutionary War alongside George Washington.
 Mahlon Pitney IV was born in Morristown, the son of Sarah Louise (née Halsted) and Henry Cooper Pitney.
-He attended the College of New Jersey, now Princeton University, where he was a classmate of Woodrow Wilson and served as manager of the campus baseball team.
+He attended the College of New Jersey (now Princeton University) where he was a classmate of Woodrow Wilson and served as manager of the campus baseball team.
 Upon graduation in 1879, he read law at his father's practice.
 Pitney passed the bar exam in 1882 and set up a private practice in Dover, working for a time in partnership with his brother, John Oliver Halstead Pitney.

 He returned to Morristown in 1889 to assume control of his father's law firm, after Henry Pitney was appointed to a judgeship.
 Pitney married Florence Shelton in 1891.
 The couple had three children, and both of their sons attended Princeton University and later entered into the field of law.
-Pitney was the great-grandfather of actor Christopher Reeve on Reeve’s mother’s side, as well as his step great-grandfather on his father’s side.
-Christopher Reeve’s maternal grandmother was Beatrice Pitney, and his paternal grandmother married Mahlon Pitney IV.
+Pitney was the great-grandfather of actor Christopher Reeve on Reeve's mother's side, as well as his step great-grandfather on his father's side.
+Christopher Reeve's maternal grandmother was Beatrice Pitney, and his paternal grandmother married Mahlon Pitney IV.

 Political career

+Congress

 In 1894, Pitney ran for the United States House of Representatives.
 He defeated one-term incumbent Johnston Cornish for the seat from New Jersey's 4th congressional district, and was reelected to a second term two years later.
 Pitney served as chairman of the 1895 state Republican convention and pushed for the nomination of John W. Griggs as party gubernatorial candidate.
 A rising star in state politics, Pitney aspired to be elected as governor.

+State office

-In order to further improve his local standing, he resigned from the House prior to the end of his second term and ran for election to the New Jersey Senate; Pitney was victorious in this 1889 race.
+In order to further improve his local standing, he resigned from the House prior to the end of his second term and ran for election to the New Jersey Senate; Pitney was victorious in this 1898 race.
 In the legislature, he took on the role of party floor leader and, after the 1900 election, swayed body control to the Republicans.
 Later, Pitney became Senate President.

 Judicial career

-Despite Pitney’s desire to become the state’s chief executive, Governor Foster M. Voorhees supported a different candidate as his successor.
+Despite Pitney's desire to become the state's chief executive, Governor Foster M. Voorhees supported a different candidate as his successor.
 In 1901 Voorhees offered Pitney a seat on the New Jersey Supreme Court, which rid Voorhees of a political rival while maintaining party unity.
 Seven years later, Pitney was elevated to the role of Chancellor of New Jersey, a unique judicial position under the state's 1844 constitution.